Sivasubramani-velusamy/Quick-LAN-Share/README.md

    ```bash
    mvn spring-boot:run -f backend/pom.xml
    ```
-3. The backend will start on port 9091, and the TCP receiver will listen on port 9090.
+3. The backend will start on port 9092, and the TCP receiver will listen on port 9090.

 ## Notes
 - If the TCP receiver port 9090 is already in use, the receiver will fail to start.
 Ensure the port is free before running the service.
 - WebSocket endpoint is available at `/ws/progress` for real-time progress updates.
+- Frontend React app should be run separately and configured to connect to backend API and WebSocket endpoints.

 ## Dependencies
 - Spring Boot 3.5.0